Sudeshna-Mohanta/MERN-Stack-/REACT/react-hooks/README.md

 - const [variable/state , function: to change the value] = useState("")
 - By the help of function we can change/manipulate the value.

+## Useref Hook :

+- useRef is a hook that allows you to persist values between renders.
+-Unlike state , changing a useref value does not cause a re-render.
+-useref returns a mutuable ref objects with a .current property.
+-Syntax : const ref = useRef(null)